Mr dear Mr. Sinnett,

 Yours ever gratefully,

-MY DEAR MR. SINNETT, [This communication in the handwriting of Countess W. has been added to H. P. B.'s letter. — ED.]
+Mr dear Mr. Sinnett, [This communication in the handwriting of Countess W. has been added to H. P. B.'s letter. — Ed.]

 I think your letter an excellent one, but I tremble at the thought of putting it in The Times.
 In the first place it will circulate the existence of these slanders and calumnies all over the world and then will come virulent and bitter replies.
 Massey, Myers and all of them.
 However you are an Englishman and know the ways of the world well, so think it all calmly over in your own mind, weigh the results and then give your answer.
 Were only the spy business concerned it would be excellent.
 But think of the replies, how they will drag in forged letters etc., how they will call upon her to produce her innocence in a Court of Law — think it well over and then let us know.
 Madame leaves herself entirely in your hands.